 There’s more data out there than ever before, and that amount is growing every day.
 Now, companies big and small are looking for ways to use data to inform how they do business.
 This is where data scientists come in, with the power to transform raw data into decision-making insight.
 Read on to learn more about the high demand for data scientists and what it takes to do the job.

-Explore distributed computing and the practical tools used to store and process data.
+Study distributed computing and the tools used to store and process data.
 Gain experience with the kinds of data flow situations commonly used to inform key business decisions.

-Explore and evaluate the different cloud solutions offered by Amazon, Google and Microsoft, and discover how to design, implement and manage databases using the cloud.
+Explore and evaluate the different cloud solutions offered by Amazon, Google and Microsoft, and learn how to design, implement and manage databases using the cloud.

 Examine the mathematical, statistical and econometric principles that underlie the quantitative management of financial investments.

-Explore ways to organize and derive meaning from vast amounts of data by using visual presentation tools and techniques, and develop your ability to make data make sense for everyone.
+Examine ways to organize and derive meaning from vast amounts of data by using visual presentation tools and techniques.
+Develop your ability to make data make sense for everyone.